in-arunsharma/Bose-Robot/Docs/fianl_report.md

 ## 12. Conclusion

 ---

+## Acknowledgment
+The authors thank Prof. Fernando L. Vilariño Freire, Prof. Carlos G. Calvo, and Prof. Vernon S. Albayeros Duarte for supervision and guidance.
+This work was carried out in collaboration with the Open Labs of the School of Engineering (Laboratoris d’Innovació Oberta, UAB).

+*Report version:* 27 Jun 2025 (expected).
+---

 ## References

 [1] R. R. Murphy, J. L. Burke, and M. D. Rogers, “Trial by Fire: Activities of the Rescue Robots at the World Trade Center from 11 to 21 September 2001,” *IEEE Robotics and Automation Magazine*, vol. 11, no. 3, pp. 50–61, Sep.
 2004. doi:[10.1109/MRA.2004.1337826](https://doi.org/10.1109/MRA.2004.1337826)